Jason Francisco

 Jason Veron Francisco (born October 11, 1987) is a Filipino actor and comedian.
 He was a participant and 3rd placer in Pinoy Big Brother: Double Up.
-He was in the follow-up show Melason In Love with his girlfriend Melisa Cantiveros, whom he later married.
+He was in the follow-up show, Melason In Love, with his girlfriend, Melisa Cantiveros, whom he later married.

 Early career

-Jason Francisco was one of the new batch of housemates introduced on Pinoy Big Brother: Double Up.
+Francisco was one of the new batch of housemates introduced on Pinoy Big Brother: Double Up.
 He was able to garner enough votes wherein he ended the competition in 3rd Place.
 Francisco got a total of 954,961 votes or 24.97%.
 He won ₱300,000 and another ₱300,000 for his chosen charity.

 Current career

-After the show ended, Francisco appeared on talkshows including The Buzz, SNN: Showbiz News Ngayon, and Entertainment Live and the variety show ASAP.
+After the show ended, Francisco appeared on talk shows, including The Buzz, SNN: Showbiz News Ngayon, and Entertainment Live and the variety show, ASAP.
 He and his then-girlfriend and now-wife Melisa Cantiveros starred in a reality show entitled Melason In Love that premiered on February 22, 2010, and its sequel premiered on April 5, 2010.

-After he left ABS-CBN, in August 2017 Francisco moved to GMA Network via Alyas Robin Hood and signs contract with PPL Entertainment.
+After he left ABS-CBN, Francisco moved to GMA Network in August 2017 via Alyas Robin Hood and signs contract with PPL Entertainment.